 Community Cultural Engagement and Planning Grant

-February 22, 2019If the deadline falls on a weekend or statutory holiday, the deadline becomes the next business day.
+February 15, 2024If the deadline falls on a weekend or statutory holiday, the deadline becomes the next business day.

 Type of Funding: Project Funding

-SaskCulture's Community Cultural Engagement and Planning grant (CCEP) is accessible by municipalities, First Nations or Tribal Councils in Saskatchewan to plan for the cultural life of a community.
+SaskCulture’s Community Cultural Engagement and Planning grant program is accessible by municipalities, First Nations, Tribal Councils, Métis Locals or Métis Regions in Saskatchewan to plan for the cultural life of a community.

-The Community Cultural Engagement & Planning grant (CCEP) aims to support research, community engagement, cultural planning, community investment and development, and collaboration and partnerships between various cultural organizations and community sectors that promote cultural vitality and economic sustainability.
+The Community Cultural Engagement & Planning (CCEP) grant program aims to support research, community engagement, cultural planning, community investment and development, and collaboration and partnerships between various cultural organizations and community sectors that promote cultural vitality and economic sustainability.